-EVE-NG PRO - Editor License
+EVE-NG PRO - Lab-Editor License

-This license unlocks one additional active session for the Editor role.
+This license unlocks one additional active session for the Lab-Editor role.

-The Editor role is restricted to a personal and the Shared folder and is authorized to create, delete, or modify additional folders, labs, and nodes within them.
+The Lab-Editor role is restricted to a personal and the Shared folder and is authorized to create, delete, or modify additional folders, labs, and nodes within them.

-EVE-NG PRO - User License
+EVE-NG PRO - Lab-User License

-This license unlocks one additional active session for the User role.
+This license unlocks one additional active session for the Lab-User role.

-The User role is restricted to a personal and the Shared folder and is only authorized to start, stop, and wipe nodes.
+The Lab-User role is restricted to a personal and the Shared folder and is only authorized to start, stop, and wipe nodes.
 An Administrator account is required to manage folders and labs within a User's personal folder.
-An Editor account may manage labs in the Shared folder.